Debrief: information provided for a participant at the end of a study by the researcher.

 Ie: these features demand a certain response and, thus, end up acting as confounding variables.

-Democracy: the aim of this political philosophy is to create ‘rule of the people’ – the people being those who are enfranchised by their society to vote.
+Democracy: the aim of this political philosophy is to create ‘rule of the people’ – the people being those who are enfranchised by their society to vote for the government that will rule them.

-In Integrated SocioPsychology, the concept of Stratified Democracy is being developed as a more fluid and flexible application to represent people according to which vMEMES are dominant in their culture.
+Integrated SocioPsychology has taken up Don Beck’s concept of Stratified Democracy as a more fluid and flexible application to represent people according to which vMEMES are dominant in their culture.

 Demography: the statistical study of human populations with regard to their size and structure – ie; their composition by sex, age, marital status, type of occupation and ethnic origin – and to the changes in these populations – ie: birth rates, death rates, migration, etc.